reazndev/ksba-calendar-filter/README.md

 # KSBA Calendar Filter

-Filter and download events from any KSBA (Kentucky School Boards Association) school calendar.
+Filter and download events from any KSBA school calendar.

 ## Instructions